silverbulletmd/silverbullet/README.md

 # SilverBullet
 SilverBullet is a Programmable, Private, Browser-based, Open Source, Self Hosted, Personal Knowledge Management Platform.

-_Yowza!_ That surely is a lot of adjectives to describe a Markdown editor programmable with Lua.
+_Yowza!_ That surely is a lot of adjectives to describe a browser-based Markdown editor programmable with Lua.

 Let’s get more specific.